nickmqb/big2/README.md

 [The game rules can be found on Wikipedia](https://en.wikipedia.org/wiki/Big_two).

-Platforms: only Windows is supported at the moment; [Linux version is planned]().
-If you'd like to help out porting this to Linux/macOS, [please let me know]()!
+Platforms: only Windows is supported at the moment; [Linux version is planned](https://github.com/nickmqb/big2/issues/1).
+If you'd like to help out porting this to Linux/macOS, [let me know](https://github.com/nickmqb/big2/issues/2)!

 ![alt text](docs/screenshot_0.png "Screenshot")